Seven Cochise County Road Trips

 The City of Tombstone is designated as a National Historic Landmark District for being “one of the best-preserved specimens of the rugged frontier of the 1870s and 1880s."
 More than 130 years after its founding as a silver mining camp, "the town too tough to die" is alive with daily re-enactments of the shootout at the O.K.
 Corral and other live action and living history presentations at Helldorado Amphitheater and Six Gun City.
 There are tombstones with unusual (and hilarious) epitaphs to be photographed at legendary Boothill Graveyard.
 Old West history is displayed at Tombstone Courthouse State Park, at Tombstone’s Historama, and at the Rose Tree Museum.
 Stagecoach rides and real-deal attractions like Crystal Palace Saloon, Big Nose Kate’s Saloon and Bird Cage Theatre round out the campy fun.
 Visitors are invited to dress up in period costume for regular parades and special events.

 Located in the Sulphur Springs Valley, Willcox is a fertile agricultural area with pick-your-own farms and orchards like those at Apple Annie’s.
-This is also an up-and-coming wine grape-growing region with a cluster of outstanding vineyards and wineries making up a wine trail.
+This up-and-coming wine grape-growing region with a cluster of outstanding vineyards and wineries making up a wine trail.
 Every winter, the town celebrates the huge populations of Sandhill cranes stopping over at Willcox Playa with the Wings over Willcox birding and nature festival.
 The Rex Allen Museum honors the life and career of a 1950s Western film and singing legend known as the "Arizona Cowboy," in his hometown.
 The ancestral home of the Chiricahua Apache Native American tribe, in the Chiricahua Mountains, is a sky island called “a wonderland of rocks.”
 Access Chiricahua National Monument state park here and explore its 8-mile paved scenic drive and 17-miles of day-use hiking trails past volcanic rock spires called “hoodoos.”
 Call for information about tours at the Faraway Ranch Historic District in Bonita Canyon.
 Exhibits at the Chiricahua Regional Museum focus on the Apache Tribe and area agriculture and ranching.

 Featured You Might Also Like